cesbit/trender/README.md

 Basics
 ------
 TRender uses a template as input.
 This template can be a string or filename.
 Some options like `include` and `extend` are only available when using a filename and template path.
 When initializing an instance of TRender it will compile the given template.
 Usually this will happen only once for each template.
-The TRender instance can then be compiled with a dictionary (we call this a namespace and we actually create a 'Namespace' instance from the given dictionary).
-TRender is not optimized to compile extremely fast rendering a compiled template should be very fast.
+The TRender instance can then be rendered with a dictionary (we call this a namespace and we actually create a 'Namespace' instance from the given dictionary).
+TRender is not optimized to **compile** extremely fast but rendering a compiled template should be very fast.

 When using a filename we also need to specify a path, like: `
 ```python